jeffrschneider/AgentMesh/README.md

 # AgentMesh
-The Agent Mesh is a virtual private network of common and core services that are offered to Agents.
+The Agent Mesh is an ecosystem for Agents.
+If an agent joins the mesh, it can access a set of common services.
 - The Core AgentMesh Services are always on.
 The mesh provisions them so you don't have to.
 - Users create their own agents which interact with the AgentMesh.
-- Agents have some required features to they can interact with the AgentMesh.
+- Agents have some required features so they can interact with the AgentMesh.
 They are defined here: [https://github.com/jeffrschneider/TODO/README.md](https://github.com/jeffrschneider/BaseAgent/blob/main/README.md)

 <img width="690" alt="image" src="https://github.com/user-attachments/assets/3d61b240-6482-494e-9760-1725f5b9911f" />